rodolfosymmetric/2Dexporter/README.md

 # Fusion 360 2D Export Add-in

-A specialized Fusion 360 add-in for bulk exporting 2D data (sketches and drawings) from all your designs with configurable file types and export formats.
+A specialized Fusion 360 add-in for bulk exporting 2D data (drawings) from all your designs with configurable file types and export formats.

 ## Features

 ### Configurable File Types
-- **Sketches**: Export all sketches from designs
 - **Drawings**: Export technical drawings
-- **Construction Planes**: Export construction geometry (planned)
-- **Work Features**: Export work points, axes, and planes (planned)

 ### Folder Selection
 - **Export All**: Process all folders in all projects (default behavior)